Top Murals

 Wall of Hope

-Artist Patrick Tisdale designed and painted this wall to represent mental health and provide hope for those struggling.
+This wall represents mental health and provides hope for those struggling.

 Sharp Graphics, 49 W. Monroe St., Franklin